 If you have a legal or tax-related question, Foundation Center librarians may be able to point you to resources for informational purposes only, but we cannot give specific legal or tax advice.
 For definitive answers, you should consult an attorney or accountant.

-Below are selected lists of pro bono legal service providers compiled by other organizations.
+At the end of this article are lists of pro bono legal service providers compiled by other organizations.
 If you cannot find legal services with these lists, here are some ways to find free or low-cost legal services for nonprofits in your area:

 - Local bar associations may have pro bono programs and/or referral services.

-- Your state's nonprofit association may offer referral services to attorneys, accountants, and other nonprofit consultants.
+- Your state's nonprofit association might have referral services to attorneys, accountants, and other nonprofit consultants.

 - Martindale-Hubbell Lawyers.com or LegalMatch lets you search by state, province, or city for attorneys specializing in your legal issue.
 You will need to ask individual lawyers about their pro bono services.

-Please note that some providers may charge nominal fees to defray costs or limit their services to nonprofits in specific fields, like arts or human services.
-Contact a provider directly or visit its web site to learn about their requirements.
+Please note that some providers may charge nominal fees to defray costs, or limit their services to nonprofits in specific fields, like arts or human services.
+Contact providers directly or visit their web sites to learn about their requirements.